-This section collects my original work related to Pittsburgh, Pennsylvania, my native city and state, a late 19th and early 20th century hub of Irish and Scots-Irish immigrants.
-Story links begin below the image, most recent to oldest.
+This page collects my original work related to Pittsburgh, Pennsylvania, my native city and state, a late 19th and early 20th century hub of Irish and Scots-Irish immigrants.
+Stories begin below the image, newest to oldest.

 December 1918: Pittsburgh rally for Irish freedom The city’s Irish community gathered at the Lyceum Theater for the second time in seven months, part of the nationwide “Self Determination for Ireland Week.”